209, High St, Northcote, VIC 3070

 Let's begin with the positive.
 Their crispy fried springrolls are typical of many Chinese restaurants and ther ones here are crispy on the outside, tasty on the inside, served with fresh lettuce.
 Yummy start to any meal.

-I have been here three times and ordered different dishes.
+I have been here four times and ordered different dishes.
 There's nothing very Vietnamese about the dishes.
 Many of their dishes are similar to many basic westernise generic Chinese dishes, and pho to serve the Western tastebud (a lot less beefy, herbal and sweeter).
 There are times when I look for this particular style of cuisine.
 There's nothing wrong with that of course, and the line of customers evening after evening is testament to this.

 It can be nice - it's just not authentic Vietnamese.
 I will spend some time a bit later (in the Cultural Moment section) discussing westernised SEAsian Chinese cuisine.